 This is what makes it memorable.
 You can make your behaviour change journey just as entertaining (minus the talking trees and hairy feet) by sprinkling it with engaging activities.
 Learning activities can include anything from quizzes to events, from clubs to challenges.

-There are plenty of learning activities out there all designed to spice up your behaviour change journey.
+But there are challenges to behaviour change.
+Luckily there are also plenty of learning activities out there all designed to spice up your behaviour change journey.
 In this section, we bring everything together.
 Here are the best activities you can introduce to your team to successfully implement in your behaviour change journey.

 1. Host An Event to Kick off your Behaviour Change Journey!